 When selecting the appropriate Category of cable to support your network, note that there are different grades within each Category.
 A higher grade cable with the proper installation will allow for a higher margin of error, ensuring top performance today and an extra buffer to support future technology.
 Properly selecting Cat5e, Cat6, Cat6a, Cat7 Ethernet cable will optimally support current and future network speed requirements.
-But which one should you choose?
+But which type of Ethernet Cable to Buy?
 This text will give you some guidance.

-Cat5 cable can support 10/100 Ethernet.
 That is Ethernet and Fast Ethernet.
-However, Cat 5e cable can support Ethernet, Fast Ethernet, and Gigabit Ethernet.
-Cat5e Cable is completely backward compatible and can be used in any application in which you would normally use Cat 5 cable.
-Crosstalk is the electrical interference that results when one wire’s signal affects another wire’s signal.
+However, Cat 5e Ethernet cable can support Ethernet, Fast Ethernet, and Gigabit Ethernet.
+Furthermore, Cat5e Cable is completely backward compatible and can be used in any application in which you would normally use Cat5 cable.
+Crosstalk is the electrical interference that emerges when one wire’s signal affects another wire’s signal.
 Cat5e cable has been improved over Cat5 cable in this respect, and crosstalk has been greatly reduced.
 We all know that bandwidth is directly related to network support.
 The greater the bandwidth, the greater the information-carrying capacity in a given period of time.
 Cat5e cable is rated at 100 MHz, and it is this increased bandwidth (compared to Cat5 cable) that allows it to support Gigabit Ethernet.
 Since 1G is widely used today, the Cat5e has gradually replaced the Cat5.

 Some specifications for Cat5, Cat6, and Cat7 have been introduced above, then I will show you a table to give a detailed comparison over Cat 5 vs cat6 vs cat7.
 From the table below, you can see their differences more clearly: